 - My Bride Is a Mermaid parodies this: During the war between Sun and Lunar's fan clubs, Nagasumi's "epic fight scene" is animated entirely with incredibly half-assed stick figures.
 The other characters treat it as if it's mindblowingly awesome.

 - In 52, there's a beautiful example of this.
 Lex Luthor has been provoking Steel for months — at the moment, Steel's niece is his hostage — and has often crossed the Moral Event Horizon for reasons related to his "Everyman" project, which has culminated in Luthor gaining Superman's powers.
 Steel's armor has been destroyed, which leads to several pages of No-Holds-Barred Beatdown — and Steel still gets back up, every single time.
-Fortunately, Natasha (The niece) uses Luthor's paranoia and her own ingenuity against him, ultimately shutting down Luthor's powers.
-Luthor has an Oh, Crap moment, and then the next panel is a wide shot of the building, and the sounds of smackdown echoing across Metropolis.
+Fortunately, Natasha (the niece) uses Luthor's paranoia and her own ingenuity against him, ultimately shutting down Luthor's powers.
+Luthor has an Oh Crap! moment, and then the next panel is a wide shot of the building, and the sounds of smackdown echoing across Metropolis.
 It is unspeakably satisfying.
-The creator commentary included in the trade paperback reveals that, originally, we were supposed to actually see the end of the fight, but the writers realised that nothing they could draw could possibly look as amazing as what the readers own minds would fill in.
+The creator commentary included in the trade paperback reveals that, originally, we were supposed to actually see the end of the fight, but the writers realized that nothing they could draw could possibly look as amazing as what the readers' own minds would fill in.

 - In the "Grand Theft America" arc of The Ultimates, Hawkeye has been captured and tortured in order to provide defensive codes allowing the Masters to attack New York City.
 After hours of torture he tears off his own fingernails and kills several guards by flicking them into their throats before threatening a scientist to let him go.
 After he's released a battalion charges in with him about to pick up an assault rifle.
 We cut to guards watching the carnage on security cameras before cutting back to reveal Hawkeye standing over a dozen dead soldiers holding two smoking rifles.
 His response to the security cameras?
 "Run."